bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module1_html/HTML.md

 #### Code and Preformat

 We're getting pretty thick in the weeds for formatting, so this is it for the time being.
-The last two we have are for when we want to display 'code' or 'preformatted' text! **Code** `<code>` will render our font to look more like a monspaced text (programmers love this!), and **preformat** `<pre>` will render our text with the spaces and new lines EXACTLY as we left them!
+The last two we have are for when we want to display 'code' or 'preformatted' text! **Code** `<code>` will render our font to look more like a monospaced text (programmers love this!), and **preformat** `<pre>` will render our text with the spaces and new lines EXACTLY as we left them!
 The main difference is that `<pre>` is a block element that makes its own section, while `<code>` is an inline element, like all of the previous formatters.
 [Check out how it renders](https://codepen.io/bdpastl/pen/OqwOZP?editors=1000):

 ```html
 <!doctype html>